-Patient characteristics included maternal age, racial origin (White, Black, South Asian, East Asian, and Mixed), method of conception (natural or assisted by IVF or use of ovulation drugs), cigarette smoking during pregnancy, medical history of chronic hypertension, diabetes mellitus, systemic lupus erythematosus or antiphospholipid syndrome, family history of preeclampsia in the mother of the patient, and obstetric history that included parity (parous or nulliparous if no previous pregnancies at ≥24 weeks' gestation), previous pregnancy with preeclampsia, previous stillbirth, gestational age at delivery and birth weight of the neonate in the last pregnancy, interval in years between birth of the last child and estimated date of conception of the current pregnancy.
-Maternal weight and height were measured, and the BMI was calculated.
+Patient characteristics included maternal age, racial origin (white, black, South Asian, East Asian or mixed), method of conception (natural or assisted by in-vitro fertilization (IVF) or use of ovulation drugs), cigarette smoking during pregnancy, medical history of chronic hypertension, diabetes mellitus, systemic lupus erythematosus and/or antiphospholipid syndrome, family history of PE in the mother of the patient, and obstetric history, which included parity (parous or nulliparous if no previous delivery at ≥ 24 weeks' gestation), previous pregnancy with PE, previous stillbirth, GA at delivery and birth weight of the neonate in the last pregnancy, and interval in years between birth of the last child and estimated date of conception of the current pregnancy.
+Maternal weight and height were measured, and body mass index was calculated.